 1. Nominal 1 dB bandwidth of satellite receiver, centred at 406.05 MHz.
+For MEOSAR the normal (wide) bandwidth is considered in the link budget.
 2. Beacon frequencies are within the range 406.022 to 406.079 MHz.
 3. A beacon transmitter can range from 5 to 9 dBW, so this weak beacon (5dBW) beacon is used for the link budget calculation, while two additional nominal 406 MHz beacons are also assumed to be transmitting bursts simultaneously, each at 40 degree elevation to the satellite, with 7 dBW, 0 dB antenna gain, 1 dB emission loss, so 6 dBW EIRP uplink (this additional beacon loading affects the power sharing value of the satellite transmitter).
 4. Transmit antenna is linearly polarised.
 5. The 5-degree elevation from the beacon to the satellite is the nominal edge of coverage, and the nominal altitude of the GEOSAR satellites is 35,786 km, 850km for Sarsat satellites (ranges from 830 to 870km) and 1,000 km for Cospas satellites.
-6. Polarization loss due to linear polarization of the beacon antenna and fading of the uplink signal.
-The polarization loss of the LEOSAR link is included in the antenna gain, and is therefore reflected in the G/T of the satellite Rx antenna.
-7. G/T of the satellite 406 MHz receiver referenced to the LNA input, where nominal gain and noise temperatures are: - GOES: G= 7.05 dB and Noise Temp = 359K; - MSG: G= 3.0 dB and Noise Temp= 326K; - Sarsat: G= -4.0 dB and Noise Temp=1000K. - Cospas: G= -4.0 dB and Noise Temp=1000K.
+For the Glonass satellites, the nominal altitude is 19,140 km and a 5° elevation from the beacon to the Glonass satellites is assumed (see C/S R.012 (MIP), Annex J).
+6. Polarization loss due to linear polarisation of the beacon antenna and fading of the uplink signal.
+The polarization loss of the LEOSAR link is included in the antenna gain, and is therefore reflected in the G/T of the satellite Rx antenna. - 6a.
+Allowance of 2.5dB for fading of the signal (dominated by scintillation) is provided for the link, as per MIP Annex J.7.
+G/T of the satellite 406 MHz receiver referenced to the LNA input, where nominal gain and noise temperatures are: - GOES: G= 7.05 dB and Noise Temp = 359K; - MSG: G= 3.0 dB and Noise Temp= 326K; - Sarsat: G= -4.0 dB and Noise Temp=1000K; - Cospas: G= -4.0 dB and Noise Temp=1000K; - Glonass: G=11.5 dB and Noise Temp=700K; - Electro-L: G=12.0 dB and Noise Temp=891K.
 8. Downlink frequency band allocated for distress and safety is 1544 - 1545 MHz.
 9. EIRP based on satellite transmitter power and transmit antenna gain.
+In the cases of MSG and Galileo the EIRP for the observed beacon is given (hence all power sharing with other beacons and thermal noise is included).
 10. Power sharing loss is the fraction of the transmit EIRP allocated for this one distress beacon signal.
+The "Power sharing loss" has been included in the item "Transmit EIRP" in cases of MSG and GALIELO.
 The power sharing loss for the LEOSAR and GEOSAR are calculated below. - a.
 The power sharing loss for the LEOSAR Repeater (Sarsat) is calculated as follows: